Bryant Westbrook

 Bryant Antoine Westbrook (born December 19, 1974) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He played college football for the University of Texas.

 Early life

 Westbrook attended El Camino High School, where he was a three-year starter at defensive back, while helping his team to 2 county titles.

 As a senior, he registered 41 tackles, 4 forced fumbles and 2 interceptions.
 He also rushed for 676 yards (7 yard-avg.) with 5 touchdowns in the first 7 games, before switching to wide receiver for the final 5 contests, making 25 receptions for 423 yards.
 He received Parade All-American and North County Defensive Player of the Year honors.
 He also practiced basketball.

+Bryant Westbrook was also scouted for basketball as well.